nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 #### Adding profile picture using drag and drop:

-Adds a profile picture to the patient’s profile by using drag and drop with your mouse.
+You can add a profile picture to your patient’s profile by dragging and dropping it with your mouse.

-1. Select the desired profile picture and drag it onto the space reserved for patient profile picture in ClinCal.
+1. Select your desired profile picture and drag it onto the space reserved for patient profile picture in ClinCal.
-2. Release mouse button and patient's profile picture would be updated with your desired picture.
+2. Release mouse button and your patient's profile picture would be updated with your desired picture.

 #### Listing all patients: `list`

-Shows a list of all patients in the patient database.
+You can see a list of all your patients from the patient database.

 Format: `list`

 #### Editing a patient: `edit`

-Edits an existing patient in the patient database.
+You can edit your existing patient in the patient database.

 Format: `edit INDEX [n/NAME] [p/PHONE_NUMBER] [i/NRIC] [a/ADDRESS] [e/EMAIL] [s/SEX] [b/BLOOD_TYPE] [ct/COLOR_TAG] [g/ALLERGY]…`